 Best to start fueling early, the first 30 minutes of the bike to make sure you avoid carbohydrate depletion.
 I know from experience as well as the research, once you run out of carbohydrate stores it is difficult to recover.

-As a general rule, aim for about 200 calories (50 grams) per hour as a starting point, +- 50-100 calories pending your size.
+As a general rule, aim for about 200 calories (50 grams) per hour as a starting point.
 Common sources of easily digestible carbohydrate to consume while racing includes bars, gels, chews, and drinks (Gatorade).
 What you use is a matter of personal preferences.
 Of course, the best way to determine it is in training.
 I find that race intensity makes it more difficult to chew solids.
 I also like “eating” so combine bars, gels, real food, and liquid calories.
 I like options!

 Some of my 200 calorie/hour combinations include: